 I am a Postdoctoral Research Fellow at Carnegie Mellon University in the Institute for Politics and Strategy.
 I received my PhD in May 2018 from the Department of Political Science at Michigan State University, specializing in International Political Economy (IPE).
 From 2015 to 2017 I also served as the lead editorial assistant for International Interactions.
 I love everything I have taught: IPE, a survey course on economics (micro/macro/finance and international), in addition to advanced regression analysis.

 My professional origins began with my service in the US Marine Corps from 2005 to 2012, with one tour of duty in Iraq in 2008.
-This was an amazing time for me.
-I learned the real meaning of brotherhood, and in an effort to be a better informed serviceman I began learning the Arabic language and about Islamic culture.
+It may sound cliché, but this was really a transformative experience for me and left in me a deep sense of the importance of service, in being bonded to people who are dramatically different from yourself, and in the solemn responsibility to get policy RIGHT.
+I began learning the Arabic language and about Islamic culture, and provided my fellow Marines with some basic training in these areas (it was clear my knowledge was superior to the State Department rep assigned to teach us Marines).
 At Arizona State, where I received my Bachelors Degree, I earned certificates of study in Arabic, Islamic and International studies.
 It was during this time that my life ambitions crystallized and I knew I wanted to pursue graduate studies in International Relations.
-While my current research has taken me beyond this focus on Middle-Eastern and Islamic issues, these original passions of mine persist to this day.
+While my current research has taken me beyond this focus on Middle-Eastern politics and issues with contemporary Islamic discourse, these original passions of mine persist to this day.